-Rail- Being one of the prominent cities of India, Varanasi is well-connected via railway service.
+By Rail.
+Being one of the prominent cities of India, Varanasi is well-connected via railway service.
 The Kashi Vishwanath Temple is just about 5 kilometres away from the Varanasi Railway Station.
 So, after you deboard at the station, you can easily cover the remaining distance by a cab, or local auto.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here